“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 While the immediate future is unclear for motorsport there is still a need for well-trained and experienced graduates that understand performance engineering and can help develop the next generation of cars, engines and related technologies needed to keep the sport alive.
 At grassroots level many tracks, and training facilities remain closed with clubs are unable to meet.
 At the other end of the scale, Formula 1 is marching ahead with plans for the 2021 season but has already had to postpone the planned start of the season in Australia.
 While it may seem like it is all doom and gloom, there is a bright light at the end of the tunnel.
 The whole sport is looking for the best and the brightest performance engineers to find answers to the myriad of questions that environmental, financial, and health-related concerns have raised.

 That is where you come in.
 The best and brightest from motorsport courses at top universities are the ones that can think outside the box, find solutions to problems and see potential difficulties before they even happen.
 You can only achieve this if you are studying a motorsport degree that prepares you for the reality of engineering and technology in the motorsport world.
-If you want to explore a motorsport engineering degree, it needs to provide hands-on experience, access to purpose-built training facilities and labs, experienced lecturers and industry connections.
+If you want to explore a degree in motorsport engineering, it needs to provide hands-on experience, access to purpose-built training facilities and labs, experienced lecturers and industry connections.
 The University of Bolton offers all this and much more when it comes to motorsport engineering.

 Why Study at the National Centre for Motorsports?

 The National Centre for Motorsports at the University of Bolton is purpose-built, £13 million centre for the study of performance motorsport engineering and technology.
 The centre houses state-of-the-art specialist workshops and labs dedicated to the study of motorsport technology and preparing students for the fast-paced world of performance motorsports engineering.
-Our teaching team create positive and supportive learning environments where students are encouraged to challenge and push themselves further, experiment and test ideas and develop their understanding in light of constructive criticism and feedback.
+Our teaching team create a positive and supportive learning environment where students are encouraged to challenge and push themselves further, experiment and test ideas and develop their understanding in light of constructive criticism and feedback.
 All these elements come together so you can enjoy #UniAsItShouldBe.
 They are the reason why we have been named No. 1 for Student Satisfaction for the past three years* and are a Guardian Top 50 UK University.

 Get in Touch

-Whether your ambition is to get a role in Formula 1 or want to be involved in automotive engineering, a motorsport engineering degree is an essential first step.
+Whether your ambition is to get a role in Formula 1 or want to be involved in automotive engineering, a motorsport engineering course is an essential first step.
 Understanding the importance of technology and innovation will make you a valuable asset when looking for your first position after completing your BEng (Hons) Automotive Performance Engineering degree.

 Find out more by getting in touch with us today.
 For questions and queries relating to finance, funding, wellbeing, disability support, accommodation availability in Greater Manchester or anything else, our award-winning Student Services Team is here for you.